 Click the Newsletter button to see the Newsletters online.

-Chris Langer, Executive Director.
-She's been a part of the North End -South Como Block Nurse Program for 20 years and has a wealth of experience.
+Molly Fitzel, Executive Director.
+She's been a part of the North End -South Como Block Nurse Program for over 5 years and teachers our exercise classes.